-- Each party should receive a copy of: - The specific policies alleged to have been violated (not a link), including any sub-parts or sections. - The procedures that will be used to resolve the complaint, including the rights that extend to the parties (not a link). - Non-retaliation provision/policy. - Keep copies of the applicable policies and procedures in the investigation file.
+- Each party should receive a copy of: - The specific policies alleged to have been violated (not a link), including any sub-parts or sections. - The procedures that will be used to resolve the complaint, including the rights that extend to the parties (not a link). - Consider providing parties with your non-retaliation provision/policy. - Keep copies of the applicable policies and procedures in the investigation file.